Ciorbă Rădăuțeană

 - 01

-Place the chicken thighs, cold water, and kosher salt in a large heavy-bottomed pot over medium-high heat.
-As it approaches a boil, meticulously skim the grayish foam from the surface for 5 to 10 minutes until the liquid bubbles clear—don't skip this, it ensures a beautiful, clean soup.
+Place the chicken thighs, cold water, and salt in a large heavy-bottomed pot over medium-high heat.
+As the water approaches a boil, meticulously skim the grayish foam from the surface for about ten minutes until the broth bubbles completely clear.

 - 02

-Once the broth is clear, add the whole onion, chunks of celeriac, parsnip, red bell pepper, the two diced carrots, and the peppercorns.
-Reduce the heat, partially cover, and simmer for about 40 minutes until the chicken practically falls off the bone.
+Add the whole onion, celeriac, parsnip, red bell pepper, the two diced carrots, and the peppercorns.
+Reduce the heat to medium-low, partially cover, and simmer for 40 minutes until the chicken is practically falling off the bone.

 - 03

-While the soup simmers, heat the neutral oil in a small skillet over medium-low heat.
-Add the single grated carrot and gently sauté for 3 to 4 minutes until the oil turns a brilliant, vibrant orange.
-Remove from heat and set aside.
+While the soup simmers, heat the oil in a small skillet over medium-low.
+Gently sauté the one grated carrot for a few minutes until the oil turns a brilliant, vibrant orange.
+Remove from the heat and set aside.

 - 04

-Carefully transfer the chicken to a cutting board to cool.
-Discard the large chunks of onion, celeriac, parsnip, and bell pepper, but leave the diced carrots in the pot.
-Shred the cooled chicken meat, discarding the skin and bones, and return the meat to the pot along with the golden carrot oil.
-Bring back to a gentle simmer.
+Transfer the chicken to a board to cool.
+Fish out and discard the large chunks of onion, celeriac, parsnip, and bell pepper.
+Discard the chicken skin and bones, shred the meat into bite-sized pieces, and return it to the pot along with the golden carrot oil.
+Keep the soup at a very gentle simmer.

 - 05

-In a large mixing bowl, vigorously whisk the sour cream, heavy cream, egg yolks, flour, and crushed garlic paste until perfectly smooth.
-Turn the heat under the soup to its absolute lowest setting.
-Take a ladle of hot broth and slowly stream it into the cold sour cream mixture while whisking constantly.
-Repeat with three more ladles to slowly warm the dairy and prevent it from curdling.
+In a large bowl, vigorously whisk the sour cream, heavy cream, egg yolks, flour, and garlic paste until completely smooth.
+Turn the heat under the soup pot down to the absolute lowest setting.
+Slowly stream three or four ladles of hot broth into the cold sour cream mixture while whisking constantly to gently raise its temperature.

 - 06

-Slowly pour the tempered sour cream back into the pot, stirring gently in a continuous circular motion.
-Let it heat through for a couple of minutes without letting it boil, then turn off the heat entirely.
-Stir in the white wine vinegar, taste for seasoning, and serve garnished generously with fresh parsley.
+Slowly pour the warm, tempered sour cream mixture back into the pot, stirring gently in a continuous circular motion for a few minutes.
+Turn off the heat entirely and stir in the white wine vinegar.
+Taste for balance, garnishing with fresh parsley to serve.

 Notes